 - black ink pens, pencils

 - glue stick and scissors

 - highlighters and colored pencils for scientific drawings only

 Students will receive a grade based on the following categories:

 - Quizzes and Tests 20%

 - Projects 20%

 Although grades 6-8 use the same curriculum and cover the same content, instruction and assessment is sometimes provided at different levels for each grade.
 Grade 6 students are expected to state, outline, interpret, apply, and summarize content.
 Grade 7 students must do the above, but also discuss, interpret, and explain content.
 Grade 8 students should do all of the above plus describe, evaluate, and analyze content.
+Grade 8 honors students use advanced math to evaluate and analyze experiments.
 More information about these different levels will be discussed in class.

 Homework: Homework assignments are usually a continuation of in-class activities.
 It is important that students complete homework on time in order to ensure they do not fall behind in the next day’s class.

 Science Notebook: Students will receive a presentation with instructions on how they should keep their science notebook.
 There will be unscheduled checks throughout the year where students will need to turn in their notebook for a grade.